Schlieffen: Peerage

 The three brothers Wilhelm von Schlieffen, a Prussian colonel, Ludwig von Schlieffen at Czierwienz at Neitzkow in Stolp, and Karl von Schlieffen, Prussian colonel were raised to the Prussian rank of counts on 1 March 1812 in Berlin by royal decree.

 Legacy in Kolberg

 In Kolberg cathedral, the Schlieffenkrone is a reminder of the family's influence and importance in the city, being a wooden chandelier from 1523.
 As in many other Hanseatic cities, such as Lübeck, the family first rose up within the bourgeoisie in the city, and then through investments and money-lending in manors and villages became part of the landed nobility.
 The Schlieffenkrone was saved in 1945 on the initiative of pastor Pastor Paul Hinz, because it was walled up in time.

-The Dom Schlieffenów (Schlieffen house) in Kolberg is an originally Brick Gothic town house of the Schlieffen family from the 15th century.
+The Dom Schlieffenów (Schlieffen house) in Kołobrzeg (Kolberg) is an originally Brick Gothic town house of the Schlieffen family from the 15th century.
 It was renovated in 1540 in the style of the Early Renaissance.
 Since the Second World War, the building holds the museum for city history.